anyTV/anytv-templater/README.md

 const i18n = require('anytv-i18n');

 // make sure i18n is loaded before passing it on templater
+// it will use a default `trans` function if i18n is not passed

 // on server.js
 templater.configure({

     i18n: i18n,

     templates_dir: 'directory/of/templates'